Ketebo people: Settlement in Sudan

 Bira, which was commonly referred to as Madial (see enclosed Madial Map, 30 June 1930) during the British colonial, was placed under Uganda Protectorate in 1914, as stated by Roberts O. Collins in his writings on Sudan-Uganda boundary rectification and the Sudanese occupation of Madial, 1914.
 It is worth mentioning that even during the protectorate of Madial, the inhabitants (Ketebo) were protected by Sudan Army Forces (SAF).
-In 1926, Madiel enclave, was returned to the Sudan as the proclamation read:
+In 1926 the Madiel enclave was returned to the Sudan as the proclamation read:

 NOW I, MAJOR-GENERAL HUBBERT JERVOISE HUDDLESTON, C.B., C.M.G., D.S.O., M.C., Acting Governor General of the Sudan, hereby Proclaim and Order that from and after the 17th day of September, 1926, the said territory and its inhabitants shall be subjected to the Sudan Government as part of Mangalla Province of the Sudan and that all laws, ordinaries and regulations of the Sudan government in force in the said Province shall have full force and effect herein.